 Here are some starter names:

-- The Virtual Bookkeeper
+• The Virtual Bookkeeper

-- Your Name, CPA (if you’re actually a Certified Public Accountant)
+• Your Name, CPA (if you’re actually a Certified Public Accountant)

-- Your Last Name Bookkeeping
+• Your Last Name Bookkeeping

-- Accountant Virtual Assistant
+• Accountant Virtual Assistant

 If you want to start your virtual bookkeeping business under the same name as your business, you’ll need a URL (a website).
 If the name is available in .com format, start there and register it right away!

-Decide on a business type: LLC or corporation
+Decide on a Business Type: LLC or Corporation

 Create a business entity that separates your business from your personal finances and liability.

 You could absolutely use your own Social Security Number and proceed as a sole proprietor, where you do not create a business entity.

 However, there are identity theft concerns with using your SSN and liability considerations, especially when you’re working with other people’s money.
 You will be asked to share W-9s with other businesses, so they can properly report funds paid to you, and that form requires a tax ID number…. which means you lose control over who has access to your SSN.

 LLC

-A Limited Liability Corporation (LLC) is a simple type of business entity that can be composed of one or more people.
+A Limited Liability Company (LLC) is a simple type of business entity that can be composed of one or more people.
 The net income (revenue minus expenses) of the business “flows through” to be reported on the personal taxes of the owner(s).

 Since the business income is reported on a personal form 1040, it’s taxed at your personal rate rather than a corporate rate.
-That means that this type of business has very little impact on your taxes when compared to starting a business using your own social security number.
-However, that also means you are personally responsible for paying taxes on business income even if you don’t “pay” yourself at all.
+That means that this type of business has little impact on your taxes when compared to starting a business using your social security number.

 S-Corp or C-Corp